-6.2 Tax treatment of asset HFS if the asset is not subsequently sold a) Asset previously temporarily disused
+6.2 Tax treatment of asset HFS if the asset is not subsequently sold

 If an asset HFS is not subsequently sold and does not meet the criteria to be classified as HFS, it will be reclassified back to its original classification.
-For example, a piece of equipment was previously stated in the books of accounts as "property, b) Asset previously continued to be used
+For example, a piece of equipment was previously stated in the books of accounts as "property, plant and equipment" at RM100,000.
+On being classified as an asset HFS, the asset was written down to a value of RM90,000.
+The impairment loss of RM10,000 (RM100,000 less RM90,000) was charged to the Income Statement and is not tax deductible.
+If the asset is not subsequently sold and cannot be classified as being HFS, it will be reclassified to "property, plant and equipment" at RM90,000.

-On such reclassification (known as "held for use" in this paper), the following scenarios and tax consequences will arise.
+On such reclassification (known as "held for use" in this paper), the following scenarios and tax consequences will arise: